Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 * Also check that the Z probe reading is sensible when the sensor is a long way above the bed.
 The aim is to get sensible readings (i.e. not 999999) from the minimum height to "infinite" height.
 * A typical drive level is around 15.

 * The reading vs. height then needs to be calibrated, using M558.1.
 If you have another way of determining Z=0 (e.g. another Z probe, or touch the nozzle to the build plate and set G92 Z0) then it's best to do this immediately before scanning rather than try to save the calibration.

+## Example mesh.g file

-An example mesh.g file might be:
+An example mesh.g file, which is run when a [G29](/User_manual/Reference/Gcodes/G29) command is sent (to do a bed mesh scan), might be:

 ```
 T-1